SKIP THESE BAD BUYS

 Greeting cards may come with neat designs or jokes, but they aren't worth the $5 to $9 apiece supermarkets and specialty stores sometimes charge for them.
 It's almost always more cost effective and memorable to simply make your own.

 Brand-name clothes are among the most brazenly overpriced of all retail products.
-While designer jeans like a $300 pair of True Religions may be marked up as much as 300 percent, even seemingly cheap jeans like a $22 pair from Kohl's can still have a 112 percent markup over wholesale prices.
+While designer jeans like a $300 pair of True Religions may be marked up as much as 300 percent, even seemingly cheap jeans from Kohl's may be marked up by 100 percent or more.

 The retail markups for eyeglasses can be as high as 1,000 percent for designer frames from some opticians, chain stores and mall kiosks.
 The best ways to find reasonably-priced frames with your prescription are through warehouse stores like Costco or online retailers like Zenni Optical.